 Sustainable fashion seeks to address these very problems by replacing synthetics with eco-friendly fibers that are biodegradable and recyclable.

-The point about affordable ethical clothing is to make your clothing last for a longer time without making you feel guilty about the amount of money you had splurged on them.
+The point about affordable ethical clothing is to make your clothing last for a longer time without making you feel guilty about the moolah you had splurged on them.

-More than this, sustainable and affordable fashion is beneficial in myriad little ways we don’t even think about.
-There is a tip on how to go about ethical fashion AND make it affordable- ever heard of simplicity is the ultimate sophistication?
+Sustainable and affordable fashion is beneficial in myriad little ways we don’t even think about.
+There is a well known tip on how to go about ethical fashion AND make it affordable- ever heard of simplicity is the ultimate sophistication?
 That’s it.

-Invest in a few, quality articles which you can carry effortlessly and you will wear frequently.
-While we understand that all of us had a dream to own a closet full of swanky and the most fashionable clothes- the current dream we aspire to is making a minimalistic wardrobe that contributes to less textile waste.
+Invest in a few, quality articles which you can carry effortlessly and wear frequently.
+While we understand that all of us want to own a closet full of swanky and the most fashionable clothes, we should also try going for a minimalist wardrobe that contributes to less textile waste.

 There are several pros of sustainable, affordable clothing that outweigh the various cons of your latest fast fashion hauls.
 Read below to see why you should take a step towards embracing ethical and eco-friendly fashion:-